gigalixir/gigalixir-cli/docs/source/main.rst

        pool_size: 20

 Replace :elixir:`:gigalixir_getting_started` and :elixir:`GigalixirGettingStarted` with your app name.
 You don't have to worry about setting your SECRET_KEY_BASE config because we generate one and set it for you.
 If you use a database, you'll have to set the DATABASE_URL yourself.
 You can do this by running the following.
 For more information on setting configs, see :ref:`configs`.

+Also, note that `server: true` is configured.
+That is required as well.

 .. code-block:: bash